-I regularly add new dementia-friendly Bible study guides, worship services, and other tools, so click the “Get Updates” button (right) to receive a notification when I post something new.
+I regularly add new dementia-friendly tools, so click the “Get Updates” button (right) to receive a notification when I post something new.
 Everything is free.

 I would also love to add your ideas!
 Send me a message or post a comment on this page with your own tried-and-true methods for meeting the spiritual needs of elders.